 The results were the same whether the partner was in person or virtual!

-- Join our Virtual Run Club where we constantly have group goals, are sharing tons of support and kudos for just showing up!
+Are you a runner who loves to socialize and talk about all things running, but none of your IRL friends are runners?
+Join our Virtual Run Club where we constantly have group goals, are sharing tons of support and kudos for just showing up!

 Instead of making every workout about health or a better body, move just because you enjoy it!